apache/drill/_docs/getting-started/010-drill-introduction.md

 applications, while still providing the familiarity and ecosystem of ANSI SQL, the industry-standard query language.
 Drill provides plug-and-play integration with existing Apache Hive and Apache HBase deployments.

+## What's New in Apache Drill 1.12

+Drill 1.12 provides the following new features and improvements:

+- Kafka and OpenTSDB storage plugins (DRILL-4779, DRILL-5337)
+- SSL/TLS support (DRILL-5431)
+- Network encryption support (DRILL-5682)
+- Queue-based memory assignment for buffering operators (DRILL-5716)
+- A collection of networking functions that facilitate network analysis using Drill (DRILL-5834)
+- Support for the libpam4j PAM authenticator (DRILL-5820)
+- Filter pushdown for Parquet can handle files with multiple rowgroups (DRILL-5795)
+- UTF-8 is enabled in the query string by default (DRILL-5772)
+- IF NOT EXISTS support for CREATE TABLE and CREATE VIEWS (DRILL-5952)
+- Geometry functions, `ST_AsGeoJSON` and `ST_AsJSON`, that return GeoJSON and JSON representations (DRILL-5962, DRILL-5960)
+- JMX metrics for failed and canceled queries (DRILL-5909)
+- Syntax highlighting and error checking for storage plugin configurations (DRILL-5981)
+- System options improvements, including a new internal system options table (DRILL-5723)
+- Ability to prevent users from accessing a path outside the current workspace (DRILL-5964)
+- Ability to put the server in quiescent mode for a graceful shutdown (DRILL-4286)
+- The Drill Web Console lists the completion of successfully completed queries as "successful" (DRILL-5923)

 ## What's New in Apache Drill 1.11